srinivasrepo/GIT-COMMANDS/README.md

 git init

-STEP 4 (to add or add all files and folders i.e getting the files ready) git add file-name or git add.
+STEP 4 (to add or add all files and folders i.e getting the files ready) git add file-name or git add .

 STEP 5 (set origin to remote repository) git remote add origin http-link-address-from-git-repository